auth0/docs/articles/tokens/concepts/refresh-token-rotation.md

 ![Reuse Detection](/media/articles/tokens/reuse-detection.png)

 This protection mechanism works regardless of whether the legitimate client or the malicious client is able to exchange **Refresh Token 1** for a new token pair before the other.
 As soon as reuse is detected, all subsequent requests will be denied until the user re-authenticates.
-When reuse is detected, Auth0 captures this event (`ferrt` indicating a failed exchange) in logs to provide visibility for security reviews and audits.
+When reuse is detected, Auth0 captures detected reuse events (such as `ferrt` indicating a failed exchange) in logs.
 This can be especially useful in conjunction with Auth0’s log streaming capabilities.

 ## SDK support